 access to your information - you have the right to request a copy of the information which we hold about you.
 If you would like a copy of this information please email us at firstname.lastname@example.org.

 You have the right to request that we delete/ destroy any of your personal data that we hold.
-Subject to our legal obligations to hold Visitor Registrations for 12 months and financial records for current year plus six, we will destroy any of your personal data that we hold upon request.
+Subject to our legal obligations to hold Visitor booking forms for 12 months and financial records for current year plus six, we will destroy any of your personal data that we hold upon request.

 cookies and our website - cookies are text files placed on your computer to collect standard internet log information and visitor behaviour information.
 This information is used to track visitor use of the website and to compile statistical reports on website activity.
 Our website uses Google Analytics to provide us with high level information about our website users; we do not collect any personal information through cookies or Google Analytics.